Azure/azure-sdk-tools/tools/test-proxy/Azure.Sdk.Tools.TestProxy/README.md

           "PemKey": "<string content>",
         }
       ],
-      // used specifically when the test-proxy must get and trust a TLS certificate from the identity service "LedgerId": "<host from your confential ledger uri>", "LedgerApiVersion": "<defaulted to '2022-05-13'>" }
+      // used specifically so that an SSL connection presenting a non-standard certificate can still be validated "TLSValidationCert": "<public key portion of TLS cert>", }
 }
 ```